kardigen/mongodb_szjug_presentation/README.md

   Useful for creating queues in database - see more [here](http://www.mongodb.org/display/DOCS/findAndModify+Command)

 ### Stored procedures
-  There is way to execute some code on server side - very usefull when existaing database evoluting.
+  There is way to execute some code on server side - very useful with existing database evolution.
   Consider that we want to update all users that have old *name* property to new approach with *forename/surname* fields.

         function fixName() {